justincbagley/MAGNET/README.md

-# MAGNET (MAny GeNE Trees) v0.1.3:deciduous_tree::deciduous_tree::deciduous_tree:
+# MAGNET (MAny GeNE Trees) v0.1.4  :deciduous_tree::deciduous_tree::deciduous_tree:
 Shell script pipeline for inferring ML gene trees for many loci (e.g. genomic SNP data)

 ## LICENSE

-All code within the PIrANHA repository, including MAGNET v0.1.3 pipeline code, is available "AS IS" under a generous GNU license.
+All code within the PIrANHA repository, including MAGNET v0.1.4 pipeline code, is available "AS IS" under a generous GNU license.
 See the [LICENSE](LICENSE) file for more information.

 ## CITATION

 If you use scripts from this repository as part of your published research, then I require you to cite the PIrANHA repository and/or MAGNET package as follows (also see DOI information below):

   Bagley, J.C.
-2016.
+2017.
 PIrANHA.
 GitHub repository, Available at: http://github.com/justincbagley/PIrANHA/.

   Bagley, J.C.
-2016.
+2017.
 MAGNET.
 GitHub package, Available at: http://github.com/justincbagley/MAGNET.

 Alternatively, please provide the following link to this software program in your manuscript: